I don't like my metamour :(

 What to Do When You Hate Your Metamour?

 Hey all.
 I'm new to this board but not new to polyamory.
-My husband's been poly for 4-5 years.
-Me for about two.
+My husband's been poly for 4-5 years, me for about two.

-My question: If I hate her (and I mean the type of hate reserved for child molestors and serial killers), can this possibly work?
+My question: If I hate her (and I mean the type of hate reserved for child molesters and serial killers), can this possibly work?
 If so, how can I or we make it work?
-And I just can't make it work, it is okay to say, I'm truly sorry hon, but I just can't do it?
+And if I just can't make it work, is it okay to say, "I'm truly sorry, hon, but I just can't do it"?

 The back story: We are college sweethearts.
 Married more than 20 years.
 One teenager together.
 Very much in love and each seeing a secondary and we all get along.
 His gf is single.
 My bf is married.

-Before we were poly, about five years ago, husband and his ex-lover had an affair, I found out.
-I was devastated.
-They stopped (or so they told me; I later found out this was not true) and then about 8 months later he asked for an open relationship and asked to see her.
-I was not thrilled but consented.
-I was not poly and was not interested in seeing anyone but loved my husband and realized this was important to him and agreed to try it and see with certain rules.
-Plus, I did not like her for personal reasons and because she lied to me and tried to break up my marriage (yes, she admitted that she wanted him to leave me.
-Her husband found out about the affair and kicked her out).
+Then, about 8 months later, he asked for an open relationship and asked to see her.
+I was not thrilled, but consented.
+I was not poly and was not interested in seeing anyone else, but I loved my husband and realized this was important to him.
+So I agreed to try it and see, with certain rules.
+Plus, I did not like her for personal reasons and because she lied to me and tried to break up my marriage.
+Yes, she admitted that she wanted him to leave me.
+Her husband found out about the affair and kicked her out.

 However, he really liked spending time with her.
 And even though they broke up more than two years ago, she pestered him for over a year to get back together and he still misses her.

 Which brings us to today.
 My husband has a healthy relationship with a great gal.
 No drama, but also higher maintenance.
-He would rather spend time with ex-lover, or at least add her into the mix.
+He would rather spend time with his ex-lover, or at least add her into the mix.
 However, I simply can't stand the thought of her in our lives again.
 My blood pressure actually rises and I see red.
 I sincerely wish her ill.
 The year they dated was the hardest of my life.

 So, I guess what I am asking is, do I have to suck it up because it's not my gf, it's his?
-Or do I exercise veto power -- which I don't like to do obviously because I want my husband to be happy -- and say, honey, I truly wish the thought of her in your life did not make my blood boil, but it does.
+Or do I exercise veto power -- which I don't like to do obviously, because I want my husband to be happy, and say, "Honey, I truly wish the thought of her in your life did not make my blood boil, but it does"?

-Thanks for any insights.
+Thanks for your insight.

 CC